jeudifaustespinosa/Emotica/README.md

 # EMOTICA

 **EMOTICA** is an interactive narrative game about healing, self-discovery, and emotional growth.
-Players navigate a surreal world, interact with unique characters, and face puzzles and challenges reflecting internal struggles like anxiety, stress, and self-sabotage.
+Players navigate a surreal world, interact with unique characters, and face puzzles and challenges reflecting internal struggles like anxiety and stress
 ---

 ## 🌟 Features